OpenIndiana/oi-docs/docs/handbook/community/squeak.md

 <img src = "../../Openindiana.png">

-# Hipster Handbook - Squeak Smalltalk-80
+# Hipster Handbook - Squeak, Cuis and Smalltalk-80

-The following notes document the steps to install Squeak on OpenIndiana Hipster, and how to use this implementation of Smalltalk-80.
+The following notes document the steps to install Squeak and Cuis on OpenIndiana Hipster, and how to use these implementations of Smalltalk-80.

 Squeak consists of a VM (virtual machine) and Smalltalk images.
 You can find Smalltalk images at <a href= "http://files.squeak.org" target="_blank">files.squeak.org</a> or at <a href="http://cuis-smalltalk.org" target="_blank">cuis-smalltalk.org</a>.

+Cuis and Squeak both use the Squeak VM, but they offer different Smalltalk images.
+The Squeak images have traditional MVC (Model, View, Controller) and Morphic graphical user interface classes.
+Cuis has Morphic-3, which is an enhanced set of Morphic classes.

 See the <a href="http://www.squeak.org" target="_blank">Squeak website</a> for more and general information on Squeak, specifically the documentation section.
+See <a href="http://cuis-smalltalk.org" target="_blank">cuis-smalltalk.org</a> for more info Cuis.
 Also see the Squeak Wiki : <a href= "http://wiki.squeak.org" target="_blank">Squeak Wiki</a>

 ## Classic VM and OpenSmalltalk VM